oshiomah1/Hum_Pop_Gen_Course/Unix_Basics.md

 ```bash
 rm file_to_remove
 ```
-navigate to the grape folder and practice using rm on all the files in this folder. then run `cd ..` to go up a folder and use `rm` to remove the orange folder. what happens? we can't use rm on a folder we have to use the syntax below
+navigate to the grape folder and practice using rm on all the files in this folder. then run `cd ..` to go up a folder and use `rm` to remove the orange folder.
+What happens? we can't use `rm` on a folder we have to use the syntax below:

 ```bash
 rm -r directory_to_remove